tonethar/IGME-330-Master/notes/web-audio-chapter-2.md

 3. Write a line of code that would start playing an `AudioBufferSourceNode` instance named `source1` in 3 seconds

 4. True or False. *Once a source node has finished playing back, it can’t play back more.
 To play back the underlying buffer again, you need to create a new source node (`AudioBufferSourceNode`) and call `start()`*

+5. Take a look at the code below.
+How many `AudioBufferSourceNode`s can we create for each audio array buffer (`ArrayBuffer`) instance - just one, or more than one?

+<a id="section3"></a>

 ## III.
 Example Code